If you think you may have a gas leak, evacuate your home and call 911 immediately.

 If you are dealing with any of these signs and are concerned they could be caused by a gas leak, leave your home and call 911 immediately, followed by your utility company.

-There are cases where the utility company will fix a gas leak, but in a lot of instances the homeowner is liable.
+There are cases where the utility company will take care of a gas leak, but in a lot of instances the homeowner is liable.
 Fortunately, the professionals at Parker Pearce Service Experts are thoroughly trained to install or repair gas lines and we are committed to getting the job done properly, and more importantly, safely.
 Not to mention that all our work is covered with our 100% Satisfaction Guarantee!

 GAS LINE REPAIR IS SOMETHING YOU SHOULD NEVER TRY AS A DIY PROJECT.